 Technically speaking, training never ends.
 Service dogs must be able to learn new skills and adapt to their handlers’ needs as they change over time.
 Additionally, it is not uncommon for fully trained dogs to need brush up on things they’ve already learned how to do.
 Initially though, it takes about two years to train a service dog.

 5. Can service dogs be any breed or size?

 Dogs of any breed, shape, or size can potentially be a service dog, provided they are healthy, have a stable temperament, and can be trained to do the necessary work.
 Many nontraditional breeds — shelter dogs and bully breeds included — make amazing service dogs.

-In the service-dog community, people who do this are called “drive-by petters.”
+It’s important to understand why you can’t pet a service dog: In the service-dog community, people who do this are called “drive-by petters.”
 They wait for the handler to look away, then pet the dog as they walk by.
 Not only is this disrespectful, it’s also distracting to the dog, who needs to be focused on working.
 In addition, most states have laws prohibiting interference with or intentionally injuring (or allowing another dog to injure) service dogs.

 Being a working service dogs is arguably one of the best lives a dog could have.
 They’re able to be with their handlers almost all the time, no matter where they go.
 They have a job and a purpose, which dogs thrive on.
 Plus, most get a higher quality of care than many humans.
 Separation anxiety?
 I don’t know her!